Be a part of something BIG: join New Hampshire Humanities’ US@250: Big Watch!

 • How does focusing on these moments shape your sense of your community’s future?

 Reflect: Each organization will offer an additional, complementary community program that connects to the 250th anniversary of the Declaration of Independence and the American Revolution.
-Programming will the 250th anniversary in a way that makes sense for that unique community.
+Programming will reflect the 250th anniversary in a way that makes sense for that unique community.

-About the Film -
+About the Film - THE AMERICAN REVOLUTION

 View the trailer below: